sasa1977/boundary/README.md

 - Limit usage of Ecto in the web layer to only Ecto.Changeset
 - Allow `:mix` modules to be used only at compile time

-## Warning
+## Status

-This library is experimental, untested, and unstable.
-Interface might change significantly in the future versions.
-The code is not well tested or optimized, so you might experience crashes, or significant slowdowns during compilation, especially in larger projects.
+This library has been used in smaller production projects for about a year.
+It is not tested on larger and umbreall projects.
+In case you experience problems, create an issue.
 In addition, be aware that Boundary loads the application and all of its dependencies (recursively) during compilation.

 ## Documentation